Can you get a UTI prescription without seeing a doctor?

 What you'll pay

-At Bidwell Health, a full async UTI visit is $45.
+At Bidwell Health, a full online UTI visit is $45.
 That includes the clinical review and the prescription.
-No subscriptions, no insurance, no follow-up billing.
-Most urgent care visits for a UTI run $150–$250 before insurance; a primary care visit plus copay is often similar.
+No required subscription, no insurance billing, no follow-up billing.
+Urgent care and primary care visits often cost more and usually take longer than a focused online visit.

 Is it safe?

 For appropriately selected cases: yes.
-The risk of async care is that a complicated case gets treated like an uncomplicated one.
+The risk of online care is that a complicated case gets treated like an uncomplicated one.
 A well-designed intake form is the entire safety mechanism — it has to screen aggressively, and reject cases that need more workup.
-If a service is prescribing antibiotics to anyone who clicks the button, that's not async care, that's malpractice with extra steps.
+If a service is prescribing antibiotics to anyone who clicks the button, that's not online care, that's malpractice with extra steps.